1nsider-rblx/ucsUI/README.md

 # ucsUI
-ucs ia a client-based ui for all sorts of things! free use for studio debugging and in-game abilities for admins. have fun!
+ucs is a client-based ui for all sorts of things! free use for studio debugging and in-game abilities for admins. have fun!